vinitkotian/contentful-blog/README.md

-# Blog using Next Js and Contentful CMS
+# Blog Website demonstartion using Next Js and Contentful CMS

 A simple blog demonstration using contentful CMS and Next Js.